 - Drowsiness (in higher doses)

-How Much CBD Oil Should I Give My Horse for Arthritis?
+How Much CBD Oil Should I Give My Horse?

 Currently, there are no standard dosing guidelines for CBD because it is not yet regulated by the FDA.
 However, when using CBD oil, it is important to start out with low doses to make sure your horse is responding well to the treatment.

-The recommended dosage is 0.25 milligrams per 1 pound of bodyweight.
+The general recommended size for a regular dose of CBD is 0.25 milligrams per 1 pound of bodyweight.
 For a stronger dose, you can use 0.50 milligrams per 1 pound of body weight if you notice that your horse responds better to a higher dose.